 It is generally unlawful for anyone to purchase more than one handgun within any 30-day period in Virginia.1

-However, this prohibition does not apply to the following kinds of purchases:
+However, this prohibition does not apply to the following kind of purchases:

 - A purchase made after the buyer has submitted a special application to the State Police and undergone an enhanced background check pursuant to State Police regulations.
 The buyer must sign the application under oath, state the purpose for the purchase above the limit, and list the number and type of handguns to be purchased and transferred “for lawful business or personal use, in a collector series, for collections, as a bulk purchase from estate sales, and for similar purposes.”
 The State Police must immediately issue a certificate to an applicant who has met the requirements, including proof of residency and identity.
 That certificate remains valid for seven days.
 The buyer must surrender the certificate to the dealer before the sale, and the dealer must keep it on file for two years.
 The State Police may also allow local law enforcement agencies to issue these certificates, provided all requirements are met.